tmo1/sms-ie/tools/Tools.md

 (See [issue #100](https://github.com/tmo1/sms-ie/issues/100).)

+### `messages_browser.py`

+Utility to browse SMS and MMS messages files exported by sms-ie.  Simply provide the messages zip archive as a parameter.

 ## External Tools

 This section lists tools that are not developed or supported by the developers of SMS I/E, but may be of interest to users of the app.
 Descriptions of the tools are taken from their documentation: